By BCS Staff

 Established in 1826, the Faculty of Laws at the University College of London was one of the country’s first to admit both men and women.
 Named for famed British philosopher and reformer Jeremy Bentham, the facility’s Bentham House was built in 1958 for the National Union of General and Municipal Workers.
 Acquired by the school in 1965, it sits next door to the University’s Gideon Schreier Wing.
 Expanded in the 2000s, the program is known as one of the best in the UK, and boasts famous alumnus Mahatma Gandhi.

 12. University of Toronto Faculty of Law, Flavelle House

 One of the oldest law programs in the country, Canada’s University of Toronto Faculty of Law was founded in 1887, but it was not accredited until the late 1950s.
-The Flavelle House was constructed in 1902 and left to the University in 1939 houses the Bora Laksin Law Library.
-The building also has a moot court, student commons area, and classrooms, and plans to renovate and expand the structure are set for the near future.
+The Flavelle House, constructed in 1902 and left to the University in 1939, houses the Bora Laksin Law Library.
+The building also has a moot court, student commons area, and classrooms.

 10. University of Iowa College of Law, Boyd Law Building